VinnyE/linked-blog-starter-md/publish/Organizations are shifting to problem-solving orientations, with AI playing a crucial role.md

 ### North: Theme / Question
 - What does this mean for solopreneurship?
 As we rely more on machines/agents to do the work, the value of individuals that can break apart problems and delegate specific problems to agents well goes up.
 Smaller personal teams means less overhead, and likely increased agility.
 You can be more nimble with a team of 1 and an army of machines.
 Organizations with thousands of people are likely to be a little slower in being able to pivot a strategy, but may have other benefits. #build
+- What role does Quality as defined by Persig play into this?
+Taste & feedback seem important #build

 ### South: What does this lead to?
 -